By Jesse McLaren

 Naming and blaming Chinese communities for coronavirus won’t stop it, and Chinese around the world have spoken out against racism, including using the hashtag #IamNotAVirus.
 The York Region School Board quickly responded to the petition, with an answer based on public health and grounded in anti-racism: “The advice of Medical Officers of Health is consistent for all our students and families: Wash hands; Cover your mouth and nose when you cough or sneeze, if you don’t have a tissue, sneeze or cough into your sleeve or arm; Stay home if you are ill…While the virus can be traced to a province in China, we have to be cautious that this not be seen as a Chinese virus.
 Those who are afflicted or are potential transmitters are not just people of Chinese origin…Situations such as these can regrettably give rise to discrimination based on perceptions, stereotypes and hate.
 Individuals who make assumptions, even with positive intentions of safety, about the risk of others, request or demand quarantine can be seen as demonstrating bias and racism.”

-Forcibly containing people is not the answer, and empowering people to stay home when there sick is far more effective.
+Forcibly containing people is not the answer, and empowering people to stay home when they are sick is far more effective.
 More than 175 Ontario health workers have signed an open letter demanding paid sick days and an end to sick notes: “In the context of recent concerns with the novel coronavirus in Ontario, we consider the current provincial labour laws to be a serious threat to the health and safety of Ontarians.
 In September 2019, the federal government implemented 5 PEL days for all federally-regulated workers, 3 of which are paid.
 In Quebec, a similar policy exists, providing workers with 5 days of PEL, 2 of which are paid.
 Our patients in Ontario must also be able to stay at home and recuperate from new and existing infectious threats.
 They will be unable to do so unless they have paid sick days.
 Employment standards in Ontario provide workers with no paid sick days, only 3 days of job-protected leave for personal illness, and workers can be required to provide a sick note in order to access this leave.
 These provisions do not meet the health needs of Ontarians and create a direct individual and public health risk to Ontarians.
 We call on the provincial government to reinstate 10 days of flexible Personal Emergency Leave days, 7 of which need to be paid, and an end to mandatory sick notes.

 To begin to understand epidemics, we need to vaccinate ourselves against racist explanations.
 Infectious disease—by its very nature—spreads, and tying an epidemic to a country or region (“Asiatic cholera”, “Haitian virus”, “Mexican flu”, “Wuhan coronavirus”) falsely equates disease with specific people.
 This has led to the medicalization of racism, where previously marginalized groups are accused of spreading disease through normal behavior—praying while Brown, breathing while Black, dancing while Indigenous, drinking while Irish, traveling while Jewish, or eating while Asian.
 These do nothing to explain infections, but instead target racialized people—through immigration control, restrictions on cultural practices, and monitoring of students.
 This also distracts from the real social and economic conditions that drive infections.
 It’s only by addressing these conditions through collective solutions—like clean water, good housing, access to medication, and paid sick days—that we can stop epidemics.